Currently I am a Radboud Excellence Fellow at the Radboud University in Nijmegen.

-Currently I am a postdoctoral research fellow at the Centre de Recherches Mathématiques (CRM) and the Université de Montréal in the group of Octav Cornea and Egor Shelukhin.
+Previously I was a postdoctoral research fellow at the Centre de Recherches Mathématiques (CRM) and the Université de Montréal.

 Research Interests